Transmission in waveguides with compositional and structural disorder: experimental effects of disorder cross-correlations: Experimental results

 The theoretical results for the Kronig-Penney model, represented by the inverse localisation length \eref{ll2} and the transmission coefficient pictured in \fref{theortrans}, suggest that the transmission gap in the right neighbourhood of $\kappa = \pi/5$ should be reduced or enhanced according to whether the height-position correlations are positive or negative, whereas the contrary should happen for the gap in the left neighbourhood of $\kappa = 4 \pi/5$.
 These expectations are confirmed by the experimental results, represented in \fref{posneg}, \fref{zeropos}, and \fref{zeroneg}.

 In \fref{posneg} we show the transmission coefficient $T_{1}$ for the first propagating mode in the two extreme cases of maximum positive and negative cross-correlations between compositional and structural disorders. \Fref{zeropos} and \fref{zeroneg} respectively compare the transmission coefficient $T_{1}$ in the absence of cross-correlations ($\eta = 0$) with the same quantity measured when cross-correlations take the maximal positive ($\eta = \pi/4$) and negative ($\eta = -\pi/4$) values.
 The experimental data show that the transmission coefficient in the opaque gaps is reduced or enhanced according to the theoretical expectations.
 This is made particularly evident by the comparison of \fref{theortrans} and \fref{posneg}.
 In both cases switching from positive to negative cross-correlations decreases the transmittivity in the first opaque window and enhances it in the second gap. \Fref{zeropos} and \fref{zeroneg}, on the other hand, agree well with the behaviour of the inverse localisation length in the Kronig-Penney model represented in \fref{lyapexp}: one can easily see, for instance, that positive cross-correlations decrease localisation in the first region of localised states and enhance it in the second interval while, correspondingly, they make the first transmission gap more shallow and deepen the second one.
 Negative cross-correlations have the same effects, but with reversed gaps.
+The shift to lower (higher) frequency of the induced lower (higher) gaps in case of negative cross-correlations seen in \fref{zeroneg} and in \fref{posneg} is due to the fact that the linear rescaling using the band edge is only an approximation.